l0vemimi/ArchBtw/docs/makepkg.md

                 source=("$pkgname-$pkgver.tar.gz")

 You need to do this and also **create the tarball** on the initial package build.
 If pointed at the repository server, it will give an error because theres nothing there...
+Later add source=("$pkgname-$pkgver.tar.gz::https://github.com/[USERNAME]/[REPOSITORY]/releases/download/v$pkgver/txted-$pkgver.tar.gz")

 Create the package tarball: